secnate/ProfessOrNot/README.md

 **React.JS** is a javascript library for building the front end for web applications.

-**Spring Boot** is a MVC framework for Java EE applications and will connect to datasources and will be used to create the API.
+**Spring Boot** is a MVC framework for Java EE applications and will connect to data sources and will be used to create the API.